Public administration: International organizations

-There are a number of international public administration organizations.
-The Commonwealth Association of Public Administration and Management (CAPAM) includes the 56 member states of the Commonwealth from India and the UK to Nauru.
+There are several international public administration organizations.
+The Commonwealth Association of Public Administration and Management (CAPAM) includes the 56 member states of the Commonwealth, from India and the UK to Nauru.
 The oldest organization is the International Institute of Administrative Sciences (IIAS), founded in 1930, in Brussels, Belgium.
-Another body, the International Committee of the US-based Network of Schools of Public Policy, Affairs, and Administration (NASPAA), has developed several relationships around the world.
-They include sub regional and National forums like CLAD, INPAE and NISPAcee, APSA, ASPA.
+Another body, the International Committee of the US-based Network of Schools of Public Policy, Affairs, and Administration (NASPAA), has developed several relationships worldwide.
+They include sub-regional and National forums like CLAD, INPAE, NISPAcee, APSA, ASPA.

 The Center for Latin American Administration for Development (CLAD), based in Caracas, Venezuela, is a regional network of schools of public administration set up by the governments in Latin America.

-NISPAcee is a network of experts, scholars and practitioners who work in the field of public administration in central Europe and Eastern Europe, including the Russian Federation and the Caucasus and Central Asia.
+NISPAcee is a network of experts, scholars, and practitioners who work in the field of public administration in Central and Eastern Europe, including the Russian Federation and the Caucasus and Central Asia.

-Eastern Regional Organization for Public Administration (EROPA) is a state-membership based organization, open to other organizations and individuals, headquartered in the Philippines with centers and membership organized around the Asia Pacific region.
-EROPA organizes annual conferences and publishes a journal Asian Review of Public Administration (ARPA).
+Eastern Regional Organization for Public Administration (EROPA) is a state-membership-based organization, open to other organizations and individuals, headquartered in the Philippines, with centers and membership organized across the Asia-Pacific region.
+EROPA organizes annual conferences and publishes a journal, Asian Review of Public Administration (ARPA).
 It has several centers in the region, and assists in networking experts with its members.